nigeltho12/nigeltho12/README.md

 <a href="https://www.linkedin.com/in/nigel-thompson-8a7995244/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Cybersecurity enthusiast & IT professional passionate about defending digital systems, building detection infrastructure, and breaking down technical concepts for others.
+ybersecurity enthusiast & IT professional passionate about defending digital systems, analyzing threat behavior, and learning both offensive and defensive security strategies.
+I thrive on digging into threats, building detection logic, and exploring how adversaries operate.

 ---